Demolition

 - Protect railings, doorways, door sills, and finish surfaces that could be damaged

-- Cover up return and supply air vents
+- Cover return and supply vents

-- Turn off the furnace if needed
+- Turn off furnace if needed (leave keys nearby so it gets turned back on)

-- Put up dust walls between work area and dust free zone
+- Put up dust walls between work area and dust-free zone

 - Install air scrubber or exhaust fans as needed